Austria struggles for unity before EU tax talks

-Chancellor Werner Faymann says his center-left Social Democrats and their center-right People's Party partners agree on principles for expert-level EU negotiations next week.
+Chancellor Werner Faymann says his centre-left Social Democrats and their centre-right People's Party partners agree on principles for expert-level EU negotiations next week.

 But conservative Finance Minister Maria Fekter - who has vowed to fight "like a lion" to preserve bank secrecy until other countries tackle offshore financial centres - keeps taking a tough line, complicating efforts to present a common front.